A road sign with a large black arrow and white lettering that reads "Texas Bound" is pointing the way to the best places to live in Texas.

 10. Arlington, Texas

 For Lone Star folks who can’t decide between moving to Dallas and moving to Fort Worth, Arlington may be the sweet spot you’re looking for.
-Located about 24 minutes from downtown Dallas and 20 minutes from downtown Fort Worth, this metroplex staple makes visiting either DFW hub easy peasy.
+Located about 24 minutes from Downtown Dallas and 20 minutes from Downtown Fort Worth, this metroplex staple makes visiting either DFW hub easy peasy.

 Arlington is an impressive locale all on its own — one of the best cities to live in Texas — and you definitely don’t have to go elsewhere to have a good time.
-This city of nearly 400,000 is home to AT&T Stadium (the Dallas Cowboys’ HQ) and Six Flags Over Texas (the original).
+This city of over 400,000 is home to AT&T Stadium (the Dallas Cowboys’ HQ) and Six Flags Over Texas (the original).

 Texas Tech University in Lubbock is the only university in the Lone Star State that includes a law school, medical school, undergraduate programs, and a graduate university on the same campus.